CallinCeriani/blast2tree/README.md

 > Default = 2

 --working_directory|--wd
-> Uses your current directory. $PWD
+> Uses your current directory.

 --s
->Run name and corresponding logfile ID.
+>Run name and corresponding logfile output identifier.

 --THRESHOLD
-> This is the minimum length required for final processing.
-Sequence still not making this value are removed from analysis and are moved to a leftovers.fasta file
+> This is the minimum length required for final processing to ensure quality through higher-length sequences.
+Sequences that are less than this value are removed from the final analysis (tree making) and are moved to a leftovers.fasta file

 --MARKER_BLAST_ID
->
+> Name of your gene marker e.g. ITS or BT

 --EXTRACTED_MARKER_OUT
->
+> Name of the folder for the extracted sequences related to your marker e.g. Extracted_ITS or Extracted_BT

 --Input_seq
-> This is the fasta file containing your reference sequences at your specific taxonomic level and gene.
+> This fasta file contains the reference sequences at your specific taxonomic level.

 --CutValue
 > This value is the minimum length you are willing to compare the gene you specified after extraction.
 Sequences above this Cutvalue will not be reconstructed.
-Therefore, knowing your expected sequence size (65% is good starting point) is important as the greater the length of the sequence the more resolution.
+Therefore, knowing your expected sequence size (65% is good starting point) is important as the greater the length of the sequence the more resolution you will be able to achieve.

 ## Analysis functions

 --build
-> Creates blastdb for each genome and does blast search against your provided reference markers, thereafter, extracting the relevant hit sequences.
+> Creates blastdb for each genome and does a blast search against your provided reference markers, thereafter, extracting the relevant hit sequences.

 --extract
-> This determines the longest hit in .bed file and extracts it.
+> This determines the longest hit in from your blast search and extracts it and any other shorter sequences related to the relative marker hit.

 --reconstruct
-> Reconstructs marker over separate contigs and adds to marker file in prep for --tree.
-Requires reference.fa in $Working_Directory.
+> If sequences are bellow the --THRESHOLD value, this script attempts to reconstructs these markers over the separate contigs to imrpove their length.
+In addition, to filtering the relevant hits in preparation for --tree.

 --tree
 > This does alignment, trimming, and constructs the tree.